EgSundqvist/imagebook/README.md

 In addition, my purpose has also been to develop my knowledge in two previously unfamiliar languages ​​that are commonly used for building microservices.
 Go and Python.

+## Description and use

+Imagebook - Is a web application that is intended as a private photo album.
+Currently, the user can register, log in, manage account and profile, upload and delete images and view their uploaded images in an infinite scroll.
+There is also a plan to build on the application and make it more social and interactive by implementing functionality to be able to interact with other users and view their resources.